00JCIV00/mod-shell/README.md

 ```

 ## Options
 Run `zig build -h` and look at the "Project-Specific Options" section to see customization options.
+Details about the options can be found in the comments of [build.zig](build.zig).